isomerpages/mlaw-marketingshopfront/_dispute-resolution/4a-commercial-arbitration.md

 ---
 title: Commercial Arbitration
-permalink: /dispute-resolution/rules-and-procedures/commercial-arbitration/
+permalink: /dispute-resolution/dispute-resolution-mechanisms/commercial-arbitration/
-third_nav_title: Rules and Procedures
+third_nav_title: Dispute Resolution Mechanisms
 ---

-- What is arbitration
+- What is arbitration?
-- What is emergency arbitration
+- What is emergency arbitration?
-- Will arbitral award issued in Singapore be recognised overseas
+- Will arbitral award issued in Singapore be recognised overseas?
-- Will foreign arbitral awards be granted interim orders in Singapore
+- Will foreign arbitral awards be granted interim orders in Singapore?
-- Are there specific rules for cases related to state-investor disputes
+- Are there specific rules for cases related to state-investor disputes?

 ### What is arbitration